What Makes a Relationship Fail?

 Of course, if you have an always-giver paired with an always-taker and the giver doesn’t mind, they could possibly feed each other’s needs.
 In a sad way, those relationships could work.

 I had a similar relationship, once.
 As the always-giver, I DID mind.
-That just didn’t work for me.
+It just didn’t work for me.
 The make it do … wore me out and to stop feeling all used up, I chose to …

 ** Line Four: “Do Without.”